Greater short-toed lark: Distribution and habitat

 All but some southernmost populations are migratory, wintering south to the southern edge of the Sahara and India.
 This species is a fairly common wanderer to northern and western Europe in spring and autumn.
 Populations breeding in the Iberian Peninsula winter south of the Sahara in Africa.
 Here they prefer crop land and dry pastures with short shrubs while the syntopic Mediterranean short-toed larks (Calandrella rufescens) prefer drier areas.

 This is a common bird of dry open country and cultivation.
 It nests on the ground, laying two to three eggs.
 Its food is seeds and insects, the latter especially in the breeding season.

 In colonial India, they were hunted for food as ortolans.

 They visit parts of South Asia in large flocks during winter and are sometimes attracted to short grass areas along aerodromes and become a bird strike risk to aircraft.

+Status

+This species is classified as Least Concern due to its extensive range and large population size.
+Although the population trend appears to be decreasing, the rate of decline is not considered sufficiently rapid to warrant a threatened status.

+The breeding population in Europe is estimated to number 9,460,000-18,100,000 mature individuals.